-Musk and Canada thistle is the most problematic weed that we tend to see in native grass areas .
+Musk and Canada thistle are the most problematic weed that we tend to see in native grass areas .
 We achieve exceptional weed control rates on Canada thistle when the product is applied in early June and again in early September.
 Typical weed control rates for Canada thistle and musk thistle are between 90-95% per application and it will take 2-3 weed control applications to get a major thistle problem under control.
 We have experienced very good weed control rates when targeting other weeds using milestone weed control including knapweed, goatheads, mustard, and kochia.

 Myrtle Spurge Weed Control Services

 We also have a special myrtle spurge weed killer for this extremely difficult noxious weed.
 If you have received a notice from Boulder County requiring you to eradicate myrtle spurge from your property we have weed control options for you and your rural property.
 Myrtle spurge is on the Colorado Department of Agriculture’s noxious weed list and it is required to be killed or eradicated.

 Bindweed Weed Killer

 Bindweed is a creeping weed that typically germinates in lawns in Boulder and Fort Collins from May through August.
 Bindweed has a very extensive root system and often is seen with white, pink, or yellow flowers.
 Bindweed can often take over an entire yard or native grass area and is not susceptible to weed control even by the strongest weed killers.

 If you have a combination of bindweed and other weeds we can combine a treatment of Milestone weed killer with Drive XLR8 weed control.
 This weed control combination will get get good control on both the native area weeds and the bindweed.

 FAQ – Weed Control for Rock and Mulch Areas

 What is the best way to kill Canada thistle?